KEY POINTS:

 You don’t have to take out car insurance.
-But accidents do happen.
-And a lot of them.
-According to the Insurance Council of New Zealand, $1.5 billion in car insurance claims were made last year.
+But accidents do happen … and a lot of them.
+According to the Insurance Council of New Zealand, over $2 billion in vehicle insurance claims were made last year.

 And for young and inexperienced drivers, the likelihood of incidents is much higher.
 So if you value your car, it’s crucial that you arrange cover for any young driver who gets behind the wheel.